Sir Robert Peel, 1st Baronet: Political career

 In politics, Peel was a 'Church and King' Tory and a staunch supporter of William Pitt the Younger.
 This was unusual, as many of the Lancashire mill owners were nonconformist and radical in their outlook.
 In 1790 he was elected Member of Parliament for Tamworth, having bought the borough along with Lord Bath's estate in the area, and carried these principles into political life.
 He made Drayton Manor in Staffordshire his principal residence and started to adopt the lifestyle of a country gentleman.
 In 1800 he was created a Baronet, of Drayton Manor in the County of Stafford and of Bury in the County Palatine of Lancaster.

 Concerned at the working conditions for children in the cotton industry, and even more concerned that some of his mills had been run by their 'overseers' (managers) contrary to his own paternalistic intentions, in 1802, he introduced the Health and Morals of Apprentices Act which tended to limit the hours that apprentice children worked in the mills, and obliged the mill owners to provide some form of schooling.
 In 1815, at the urging of Robert Owen, he introduced a Bill introducing stricter limits on the hours children (whether or not apprentices) could work in textile mills; in 1819 this was passed (heavily amended, and applying only to the cotton industry) as the Cotton Mills and Factories Act.
 In 1817, he retired from business, the various partnerships which had operated his mills being dissolved.
-In the 1818 General Election, Peel and his son William had been the two MPs returned by Tamworth in a contested election; in 1820 Peel left Parliament (restoring the general custom at Tamworth of returning un-contested one MP of the proprietor's choosing and one representing other local interests).
+In the 1818 general election, Peel and his son William had been the two MPs returned by Tamworth in a contested election; in 1820 Peel left Parliament (restoring the general custom at Tamworth of returning un-contested one MP of the proprietor's choosing and one representing other local interests).

 Family

-Peel married his first wife Ellen Yates (the daughter of his partner) on 8 July 1783.
+Peel married his first wife Ellen Yates (the daughter of his partner William Yates; 1766–1803) on 8 July 1783.
 They had eleven children, including: